itsadijmbt/demo-databricks/README.md

 A portable walkthrough for running the MACAW per-user MCP gateway demo (GitHub + Databricks), governed by MACAW identity + policy.
 Works from **any** folder : everything keys off `$DEMO_ROOT`.

+"Unity Catalog enforces who's eligible, at the engine, for every path  but it can't tell INSERT from DELETE, and it can't pause for a human.
+MACAW adds per-action, role-tiered, just-in-time human approval on the agent's path  SELECT runs, an UPDATE needs a manager, a DELETE needs an admin  GA today, and the same gate spans GitHub and the model.
+Use both: UC for standing engine-level grants, MACAW for the agent's just-in-time sign-offs.
 ---

 ## 0. What this demo proves